What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 There are a few rating services that analyze the financial strength of insurance companies.
 The financial strength of an insurance company is a very important factor to consider when purchasing long term care insurance.
 Claim payments are backed by the financial strength and claims-paying ability of the insurance company or companies you choose.
 Hence, it may be in your best interest to choose a highly rated insurnace company or better yet, more than one company.
 You can check ratings from sources like AM Best, Fitch, Moody’s and Standard and Poor’s.

-If you cannot qualify for long-term care insurance there are some alternatives available.
+If you cannot qualify for a fully underwritten long-term care insurance policy, there are some long-term care insurance alternatives available.
 You may have limited choices.
 Benefits might be taxable.
-The advantage you may have is that rather than paying for your care dollar for dollar, you can leverage your money and potentially have more care for the same price.
+One advantage you may have is that, rather than paying for your care dollar for dollar, you can leverage your money and potentially receive more care for the same price.